To trade Support and Resistance in forex, you have to learn to properly identify levels.

 Trading bounces on support and resistance.

-As we previously mentioned, price falls or rises approaching the major support and resistance levels, it is likely to do three things.
+As price falls or rises approaching the major support and resistance levels, it is likely to do 3 things.

 - Hold and congest on support or resistance.